 ColumnTypeDescription

-idUUIDPrimary key - unique document identifier
+idUUIDPrimary key, unique document identifier

 titleTEXTDocument title/name